gbroques/cozmo-song-match/docs/pages/pycharm.rst

 PyCharm also helps developers follow Python's official style guide PEP 8.

-For example, PEP 8 says variables should use snake case instead of camel case.
+For example, PEP 8 states variables should use snake case instead of camel case.

 .. image:: /_static/enforcing-pep8.png

-PyCharm underlines the camelcase variable with a yellow squiqqly line and suggests renaming it from ``numPlayers`` to ``num_players``.
+PyCharm underlines the camelcase variable with a yellow squiggly line and suggests renaming it from ``numPlayers`` to ``num_players``.

 So Much More